symanto-research/symanto-docs/source/index.html.md

 ]
 ```

 This endpoint retrieves emotions from the written text.
-Supported language codes are:en,de,es
+Supported language codes are: en, de, es
 Retrieved emotions can be any of:
 . anger
 . joy